Overview of Sound Insulation Testing

-If you’ve googled “what is sound insulation testing”? we can help.
+If you're thinking “what is a sound insulation test?" we can help.
 Also known as acoustic insulation testing, sound insulation tests measure how much noise travels through a property’s walls, floors and ceilings to neighbours or adjoining buildings.

 Now we’ve covered ‘what is a sound insulation test?’, here’s why you need one.

 UK building regulations require sound insulation testing.
 This is to ensure a good quality of life for those living within and around the property.

 You will almost certainly need sound insulation testing if a new build or conversion results in two adjoining dwellings being separated by party elements.
 However, you may not need a test if you construct these elements with ‘robust details’.
 Robust details are materials that are proven to provide effective acoustic insulation.